manizvlabs/agentmitra/discovery/design/whatsapp-chatbot-design.md

 - **Analytics Pipeline**: Conversation and performance tracking
 - **Monitoring**: Real-time system health and performance

-This WhatsApp integration and smart chatbot design provides a comprehensive, intelligent, and user-friendly communication system for Agent Mitra, bridging the gap between automated assistance and human agent support while maintaining the highest standards of security and compliance.
+This WhatsApp integration and smart chatbot design provides a comprehensive, intelligent, and user-friendly communication system for Agent Mitra, seamlessly handling customer queries while providing an agent callback mechanism for complex issues, maintaining the highest standards of security and compliance.

 **Ready for your review!
 Please let me know if you'd like me to proceed with the remaining deliverables or make any adjustments to this WhatsApp and chatbot design.**